MalloZup/saptune_exporter/README.md

 # Saptune exporter

-This is a bespoke Prometheus exporter used to enable the monitoring of [saptune](https://github.com/SUSE/saptune)
+This is a Prometheus exporter used to enable the monitoring of [saptune](https://github.com/SUSE/saptune)

 The exporter run on port `9758` and it is **officially** registered upstream at Prometheus doc: https://github.com/prometheus/prometheus/wiki/Default-port-allocations